How Stablecoin Payments Move Money (and Where They Still Get Stuck)

 Every stablecoin makes the same basic promise: one token equals one dollar.
 But that promise is not enforced by any automatic mechanism or government guarantee.
 It is maintained through economics.

 For fiat-backed stablecoins like USDC and USDT, the peg works through a mint-and-redeem arbitrage cycle.
-When demand pushes the stablecoin's market price above $1.00, authorized participants (large institutional traders with direct relationships to the issuer) deposit dollars and mint new tokens, increasing supply and pushing the price back down.
-When the price drops below $1.00, those same participants buy tokens at a discount and redeem them with the issuer for exactly $1.00 worth of reserves, reducing supply and pushing the price back up.
+When demand pushes the stablecoin's market price above $1.00, authorized participants deposit dollars and mint new tokens, increasing supply and pushing the price back down.
+When the price drops below $1.00, those same participants buy tokens at a discount and redeem them with the issuer for exactly $1.00, reducing supply and pushing the price back up.

 When either condition fails, the consequences are severe.
 In May 2022, TerraUSD (UST), an algorithmic stablecoin with no fiat reserves, lost its peg and collapsed to near zero, wiping out roughly $40 billion in value.
-In March 2023, USDC itself temporarily dropped below $0.88 when Silicon Valley Bank (which held a portion of Circle's reserves) failed, triggering a brief panic about reserve access.
-USDC recovered within days once the banking situation was resolved, but the episode exposed how dependent fiat-backed stablecoins are on the traditional banking system they claim to improve upon.
+In March 2023, USDC itself temporarily dropped below $0.88 when Silicon Valley Bank failed, triggering a brief panic about reserve access.
+USDC recovered within days, but the episode exposed how dependent fiat-backed stablecoins are on the traditional banking system they claim to improve upon.
+Understanding common misconceptions about crypto stability helps put these events in context.

-The Brookings Institution has noted that fiat-backed stablecoins share structural similarities with money market funds, which means they carry similar contagion risks: a rush of redemptions can force the sale of underlying assets, which pushes down their value, which triggers more redemptions.
-The GENIUS Act addresses this by requiring 1:1 reserves in liquid assets (cash, Treasuries, government money market funds), monthly disclosure of reserve composition, and prohibition on rehypothecation (using reserve assets as collateral for other activities).
+The Brookings Institution has noted that fiat-backed stablecoins share structural similarities with money market funds, carrying similar contagion risks.
+The GENIUS Act addresses this by requiring 1:1 reserves in liquid assets, monthly disclosure of reserve composition, and prohibition on rehypothecation.

 Choosing a Blockchain for Payments

 Stablecoins exist on multiple blockchains simultaneously.
-USDC, for example, operates on Ethereum, Solana, Base, Polygon, Arbitrum, and others.
+USDC operates on Ethereum, Solana, Base, Polygon, Arbitrum, and others.
 The same token, representing the same dollar, behaves differently depending on which chain carries it.
-For payments, the chain choice matters because it directly affects speed, cost, and the ecosystem of tools available to process the transaction.

 BLOCKCHAIN COMPARISON FOR STABLECOIN PAYMENTS